Understanding Datarade Pricing

 The 30% commission on marketplace-facilitated transactions, $500 per 1,000 extra syncs (Standard), and $0.30/GB egress fees add unpredictable costs for providers, which can influence the prices buyers pay.

-ZoomInfo's Approach: ZoomInfo also uses custom-quoted pricing, but the model is simpler: seat-based subscriptions with credit allocations.
+ZoomInfo's Approach: ZoomInfo also uses custom-quoted pricing, but the model is simpler: free to start with consumption credits based on usage.
 One credit equals one data export.
 Searching and viewing data doesn't consume credits.

-Feature access is tier-based (Professional, Advanced, Enterprise), and ZoomInfo Lite provides a permanent free tier for initial evaluation.
+Feature access scales with usage, and ZoomInfo Lite provides a permanent free tier for initial evaluation.
 The 7-day free trial lets teams test the full platform before committing.

 B2B Data Coverage and Verification